 If you're going to pay so much in one-time and recurring charges for ChannelAdvisor, you'd expect a complete suite of functionalities, right?
 This isn't the case: You often pay a lot more for much less.

 Past users have noted that ChannelAdvisor has been slow to integrate advanced capabilities such as automation.
-Plus, it lacks the end-to-end capabilities of a platform like Jazva, meaning you may have to juggle multiple siloed sites and platforms to compensate for missing functionality.
+Plus, it lacks the end-to-end capabilities of some of its competitors, such as Jazva, meaning you may have to juggle multiple siloed sites and platforms to compensate for missing functionality.
 ChannelAdvisor is known to excel at listing management, but the lack of integrated features can impede your growth and make it impossible to recoup your initial investment.

 Jazva's powerful listing and inventory management capabilities allow you kit and bundle products while keeping stock levels optimized across multiple warehouses.
 You can also create pick lists, packing slips and shipping labels directly from the system without the need for custom integrations.